npm package discovery and stats viewer.

 What is Vibe Launcher?

-If you vibe-code a lot, you end up with dozens of projects scattered across your machine.
-Vibe Launcher gives every project a permanent home — a local web dashboard where you can launch servers, open editors, and organize everything by category without touching the terminal.
+If you vibe-code a lot, you end up with dozens of projects scattered across your machine, a pile of half-remembered prompts, a few MCP servers to prod, and a growing stack of markdown notes.
+Vibe Launcher gives every one of them a permanent home — a local web dashboard where you can launch servers, open editors, test tools, organize prompts, and keep your docs tidy, all without touching the terminal.

 No cloud.
 No account.
+No telemetry.
 Just a single vibel command.

 npm install -g @vjixy/vibel